YasarArafathAli/YasarArafathAli/README.md

   <br/>

 - Heya!
-I'm Yasar Arafath, a student currently living in Hyderabad, India, and I am a Web Developer
+I'm Yasar Arafath, a software Developer living in Hyderabad, India, and I am a Web Developer

-- 🔭 I’m currently working on Skills 🚀
+- 🔭 I am a part-time Tutor, and full time Learner🚀
 ---

 # Skill Set